-Pasta Bolognese (often called “ragù alla Bolognese”) is an absolutely delicious pasta dish with a meat ragù sauce that originated in Bologna, Italy.
-Bologna is a beautiful food city that is a must visit for foodies.
-It is much less touristy than many Italian cities, and I would highly recommend visiting for the food scene that was a highlight from our trip to Italy.
-I was super excited for the opportunity to try the “real” Bolognese sauce from where it came from, and it did not disappoint.
+Pasta Bolognese (often called "ragù alla Bolognese") is an absolutely delicious pasta dish with a meat ragù sauce that originated in Bologna, Italy.
+Bologna is a beautiful food city that is a must-visit for foodies.
+It is much less touristy than many Italian cities, and I would highly recommend visiting for the food scene that was a highlight of our trip to Italy.
+I was super excited for the opportunity to try the "real" Bolognese sauce from the source, and it did not disappoint.
 I think I ended up ordering Bolognese in three different dishes on the first day of our visit.

 Whenever I see Tagliatelle Bolognese on a restaurant menu, I am always so tempted to order it.
-When I do; I am sometimes wow’d, and other times leave a bit disappointed.
-In a way, it’s like ordering a roast chicken at a restaurant, which is a good way to judge the chef.
+When I do, I am sometimes wowed, and other times leave a bit disappointed.
+In a way, it's like ordering a roast chicken at a restaurant: a good way to judge the chef.

 Bolognese is traditionally served with tagliatelle pasta noodles, which are long, wide and do an excellent job at attracting the thick sauce.
-You can make the fresh pasta dough at home, or store bought pasta will work just fine; but just isn’t quite the same.
-Any wide flat pasta noodles such as pappardelle or fettuccine can be used if you don’t specifically have tagliatelle.
+You can make the pasta fresh at home, or store-bought pasta will work just fine (but honestly just isn't quite the same).
+Any wide, flat pasta noodles such as pappardelle or fettuccine can be used if you don't specifically have tagliatelle.
 Bolognese is also very often used as the meat sauce for lasagne.

 This version is fairly traditional (depending on who you ask).
-When all of the ingredients are combined and cooked slowly; magic happens.
-The end result should be thick sauce that is not runny or watery.
+When all of the ingredients are combined and cooked slowly, magic happens.
+The end result should be a thick sauce, not runny or watery.
 Along with using the sauce on pasta, it also works perfectly for lasagna, over eggplant, with fried risotto balls and so many other possibilities.